Circulation by microwave-induced vortex transport for signal isolation: Numerical results

 \subsection{Bandwidth, nonreciprocity, and circulation}

 We now determine performance via the S-matrix property that the normalized output power at the $i^{\text{th}}$ port provided input at the $j^{\text{th}}$ port is given by $|S_{ij}|^2$.
-We fix the external circuit parameters $g$, $\kappa$, and $\omega_{\text{R}}$ for the center frequencies $\omega_{\text{T}i}$ with $i=1,2,3,4$, the target frequencies identified in Fig.~\ref{fig:PDplot}.
-We remark that for large bandwidth operation, $g$ needs to be as large as possible, but making stronger coupling to the resonator has limits in both $\omega_\text{R}$ and in circuit behavior for maintaining $E_\text{C} \approx E_\text{J}$.
-For now, we fix $g$ to a reasonable but large value of $g=1.6$ GHz and use Eq.~(\ref{eq:NRcon}) to determine $\kappa$ and $\omega_{\text{R}}$.
-Table~\ref{tab:NRparameters} shows the resulting parameters for the first four target frequencies in Fig.~\ref{fig:PDplot}.
+Setting the external circuit parameters $g$, $\kappa$, and $\omega_{\text{R}}$ for the center frequencies $\omega_{\text{T}i}$ with $i=1,2,3,4$, the target frequencies identified in Fig.~\ref{fig:PDplot}c, we fix $g$ to a reasonable but large value of $g=1.6$ GHz and use Eq.~(\ref{eq:NRcon}) to determine $\kappa$ and $\omega_{\text{R}}$.
+Table~\ref{tab:NRparameters} shows the resulting parameters for the first four target frequencies in Fig.~\ref{fig:PDplot}c.
+We remark that for large bandwidth operation, $g$ needs to be large, but making stronger coupling to the resonator has limits in other relevant parameters, as discussed in Appendix~\ref{app:PC}.

 For each set of external circuit parameters specified by the target frequencies in Table~\ref{tab:NRparameters}, we wish to examine the bandwidth of the resulting transmission between two ports.
-For each case, the direction of maximum transmission is identified by the phase difference in Fig~\ref{fig:PDplot}, and we plot the normalized output power (in dB), displaced by the target frequency of each for comparison.
+For each case, the direction of maximum transmission is identified by the phase difference in Fig~\ref{fig:PDplot}c, and we plot the normalized output power (in dB), displaced by the target frequency of each for comparison.
 These results are shown in Fig.~\ref{fig:num}a.